About

 Academic Leadership Team (ALT)

-The objective of the Academic Leadership Team (ALT) is to train the next generation of academic leaders by providing them with tools, connections and skills to advance the teacher-scholar model beyond tenure.
+The objective of the Academic Leadership Training (ALT) Team is to train the next generation of academic leaders by providing them with tools, connections and skills to advance the teacher-scholar model beyond tenure.

 ALT is part of the Cottrell Scholars Collaborative (CSC)